top of page

 Vietnam Veterans of America has published a very informative guide to help veterans applying for benefits from the VA.

-It is highly recommended that you use the services of one of the Veterans Service Organizations in your community to help you with the process of filing a claim with the VA to receive benefits for one of the conditions associated with exposure to Agent Orange.
+We highly recommend that you use the services of one of the Veterans Service Organizations in your community to help file a claim with the VA to receive benefits for one of the conditions associated with exposure to Agent Orange.
 A searchable list of these organizations can be found on the VA website.

 From 1962 to 1971, the U.S. military sprayed herbicides over Vietnam to strip the thick jungle canopy that could conceal opposition forces, to destroy crops that those forces might depend on, and to clear tall grasses and bushes from the perimeters of US base camps and outlying fire-support bases.
 Every two years the Institute of Medicine publishes a summary of the research that has been done on Agent Orange-Dioxin and provides recommendations to the VA for conditions that should be added to the list.